ipoom-jeong/gaudi-lab/research/index.md

 ### **Computer System Architectures and Resource Orchestration**

-Modern computer systems have grown larger and more complex, underscoring the importance of highly efficient system architectures and the orchestration of shared resources, such as memory and last-level cache (LLC).
+Modern computer systems have grown larger and more complex, underscoring the crucial importance of highly efficient system architectures and the orchestration of shared resources, such as memory and last-level cache (LLC).
+We are investigating state-of-the-art systems and exploring comprehensive solutions to enhance system-wide processing efficiency.

-- Korea Evaluation Institute of Industrial Technology (KEIT)
-- Developing CXL-based PNM architecture and simulation platform

 {% include button.html flip=true style="bare" %}